Compare · MaintainX alternative · WellOPS, the WorkSync field-ops platform

 You want a low-cost per-user CMMS for small teams

-Starting at ~$10/user/month, MaintainX makes sense for teams of 5–50 doing basic maintenance tracking.
-If you don't need SCADA integration or economic prioritization, it's overbuilt to use WorkSync.
+Starting at ~$10/user/month, MaintainX makes sense for teams of 5-50 doing basic maintenance tracking.
+If your problem is genuinely just maintenance work-order tracking, WellOPS is overbuilt for the use case (we are a closed-loop pump-by-priority platform, not a CMMS).

 Your work orders come from humans, not sensors